-Tunis–Carthage International Airport, a hub for Tunisair, served 6.2 million passengers in 2018.
+Tunis–Carthage International Airport, a hub for Tunisair, serves over four million passengers per year.
 A number of airlines service this airport, including Air Europa, Air France, Lufthansa, and Royal Air Maroc, flying to destinations across Africa, Europe, and North America.
 The airport is older and in need of a refresh, but it has some shops and a small food court.

 Tunisia: Enfidha–Hammamet International Airport (NBE)